What are Simple Ideas to Improve Your Business?

 Improve Your Sales Process

 Sales is a contact sport so make sure you are getting out in front of your customers often.
-Build relationships with customers so they buy again, and again.
+Build funnel through relationships with customers so they buy again, and again.
 If your revenues are not growing then you are not selling.

 Understand Your Marketplace Better